obsidian/orion/README.md

 # Orion

-A fast and extensible router for crystal http applications.
+A minimal, rails'esk router for `HTTP::Server`.

 Orion allows you to easily add routes, groups, and middleware in order to construct your application's routing layer.